 First, you need to contact the seller and raise your issue directly with them.
 If you’re raising a dispute either before the order has been completed, or more than 15 days after completion, this is the only option open to you.

 If you’re still in the pre-completion stage and the seller refuses to cooperate, you have to wait until the order is closed and raise the issue with AliExpress.
 Sadly, if you’re beyond the 15-day mark and the seller refuses to cooperate, you’re out of options.

 Second, if you’re within the 15-day period and you’re not happy with the seller’s response, you can open a dispute ticket.
 This makes the process formal.

 The easiest way to avoid using the refund and dispute channels is to find a reputable seller.
+It makes ordering from AliExpress much less worrisome.
 If thousands of satisfied customers have used the seller in the past, you’re far less likely to run into problems.

 Each seller has a Positive Feedback percentage and Feedback Score.
 The Feedback Score is the sum of all ratings, converted into points.
 Four- and five-star ratings are worth one point, three stars are worth zero, and one- and two-star ratings deduct one point.